ensemble-ai/exercise-2-camera-control-lnguyenp48/README.md

 # Camera Control Exercise

+# LYNN'S CHANGELOG!!!
+## tasks
+### general
+script files created, camera cycler goes through each camera properly! yay
+- thank u casey on the discord for the tip of making the cameras children of the selector stage1 completed stage2 started. i am a little behind but this is fine i can figure it out
+### stage1 - position lock
+complete!
+- script: pos_lock.gd
+- something i noticed is that zooming in and out changes whether the cross is above or below Vessel
+- not sure if this is fine to leave? might investigate later
+### stage 2 - auto scrolling
+WIP, currently focused on this :)
+- script: auto_scroll.gd
+- added export vars
+### stage 3 - position lock w lerp smoothing
+WIP
+- script: pos_lock_lerp.gd
+- added export vars
+### stage 4 - lerp smooth w target focus
+WIP
+- script: lerp_leading.gd
+- added export vars
+### stage 5 - 4way speedup push zone
+WIP
+- script: four_way_push.gd
+- added export vars

 ## Description

 Your goal is to create several swappable camera control scripts for a top-down terraforming simulator.